Tet (Morris Louis painting)

-Louis’ paintings are divided into several groups, Tet belonging to the Veils II series.
-Louis used his staining technique throughout his short career, and his ability to mix both “muddiness and density” allow individual pigments to be simultaneously highlighted and muted within the same canvas.
+Louis' paintings are divided into several groups, Tet belonging to the Veils II series.
+Louis used his staining technique throughout his short career, and his ability to mix both "muddiness and density" allow individual pigments to be simultaneously highlighted and muted within the same canvas.
 As Charles Millard describes, Louis's works were finely articulated, yet distinctly indistinct, embodying a conflation of clear intent and chaotic chance.
-While there are portions on Tet's surface that are undoubtedly muddy, the density and depth within the murky concentrations of pigment reveal Louis’ ability to create a pseudo-illusionistic surface, more so even than his contemporary Barnett Newman's pulsing pigments, seen in works such as Vir Heroicus Sublimis.
+While there are portions on Tets surface that are undoubtedly muddy, the density and depth within the murky concentrations of pigment reveal Louis' ability to create a pseudo-illusionistic surface, more so even than his contemporary Barnett Newman's pulsing pigments, seen in works such as Vir Heroicus Sublimis.
 Louis was more widely accepted by critics and the public than Newman, especially due to the nature-like allusions in his work.
 Once again using the river delta imagery, Louis's Tet can be seen as a pseudo-illusionistic allusion to nature.
 Many of his other works can be seen as references to nature as well.

 Perhaps the reason Louis's Tet was so successful was because of the variation in pigment which allowed the colors to mix as well as stand out.
-Louis used this quality in his works in order to create an “articulation” amongst the colors as well as an overall atmospheric effect.
+Louis used this quality in his works in order to create an "articulation" amongst the colors as well as an overall atmospheric effect.
 The colors are the subject matter in his works.
 Louis allowed the paint to carve its own paths on the canvas, and the natural formations that resulted were much more accessible than previous Abstract Expressionist paintings.
 The viewer could discern nature-like shapes and forms in Louis's work, allowing them to have a much more personal experience with the work, rather than Newman's difficult and extremely abstracted works.

 Although the natural formations were so popular, they presented a difficulty for Louis.
-According to Millard, a notable critic of Louis's works, “they are most noticeable around the darkest and densest of the Veils, the darkness and density resulting from the very intensity of the hues seen at the edges, and suggest the difficulty of trying to make hue speak when only pale values result in openness when poured over one another…” In these fields of color, it seems nearly impossible to create intensity and pictorial focus in the paintings.
-Louis’ paintings are unsaturated, so the individual colors do not call for focus.
+According to Millard, a notable critic of Louis's works, "they are most noticeable around the darkest and densest of the Veils, the darkness and density resulting from the very intensity of the hues seen at the edges, and suggest the difficulty of trying to make hue speak when only pale values result in openness when poured over one another..."
+In these fields of color, it seems nearly impossible to create intensity and pictorial focus in the paintings.
+Louis' paintings are unsaturated, so the individual colors do not call for focus.
 It seems that Louis understood the lack of a focal point and corrected it with the introduction of columns and fans.
 By adjusting the flow of the paints into various different shapes, he was able to create very specific focal points, without which the works would likely have been less successful.
 These flows can be viewed in Number 99 (1959) and Convergent (1954), in which the paint fans out in rounded trails and amorphous amoeba-like shapes.